Data5ci3nc3/Uber_pick_ups/README.md

 - K-means clustering algorithm was also used to solve the Uber pick-ups problem.
 The Elbow and Silhouette methods have been applied to find the optimal number of clusters.

 ## Constraints
 - Processing the huge dataset required much time.
-To reduce processing time, a random sample of 100 000 observations from the datasets.
+To reduce processing time, a random sample of 100 000 observations was taken from the original dataset.
 - Another drawback was my poor knowledge of New York City.
 I tried to gain some domain knowledge by web searches but it was quite frustrating not being able to know whether the clustering algorithm was performing well or not.

 ## Conclusion
-- It would be a good idea to work on this project again to test how other hyperparameters (euclidean distance instead of Manhattan distance, for example) influence the DBSCAN algorithm.
+- The overall result with DBSCAN was not satisfying.
+I will work on this project againand try to test how other hyperparameters (euclidean distance instead of Manhattan distance, for example) influence the DBSCAN algorithm.